fasttime/JScrewIt/Features.md

 A most remarkable trait of this feature is the presence of a line feed followed by four whitespaces \("\\n    "\) before the "\[native code\]" sequence.

 _Available in Firefox, Internet Explorer and Safari._
+<a name="SAFARI100"></a>
+### `SAFARI100`
+Features available in Safari 10.
 <a name="SAFARI70"></a>
 ### `SAFARI70`
-Features available in Safari 7.0 or later.
+Features available in Safari 7.0.
 <a name="SAFARI71"></a>
 ### `SAFARI71`
-Features available in Safari 7.1 or later.
+Features available in Safari 7.1 and Safari 8.
 <a name="SAFARI80"></a>
 ### `SAFARI80`
 _An alias for [`SAFARI71`](#SAFARI71)._
 <a name="SAFARI90"></a>
 ### `SAFARI90`
-Features available in Safari 9.0 or later.
+Features available in Safari 9.
 <a name="SELF"></a>
 ### `SELF`
 _An alias for [`ANY_WINDOW`](#ANY_WINDOW)._